Diana Frances (comedian): Career

 Frances joined the Vancouver Theatresports League, where she learned improvisational techniques.
 Her quick wit gained her a place in the Rock Paper Scissors (RPS) comedy collective.
 In 1991, she replaced an actor in the RPS production A Twisted Christmas Carol, an improvisational play based around a framework of the Dickens classic.
-She returned to be a part of almost every seasonal production of the play to 2005, and later relaunched the play in 2014.
+She returned to be a part of every seasonal production of the play to 2005, and later relaunched the play in 2014 at the Arts Club.

 RPS attracted corporate clients and found steady work performing customized comedy for conferences and also offering workshops for employee relations.
 As managing director of RPS, Frances was named one of the "Forty Under 40" by Business in Vancouver magazine in 2003.
 Frances also performed with the Impolite Company (IMPCO) sketch collective, Urban Improv and Canadian Content.

 In July 1997, Frances starred in the one-act musical comedy I'd Probably Be Famous.
 She directed a production of The Complete Works of William Shakespeare (Abridged) in January 1998, and staged a portion of the play as a song-and-dance number when she found that her actors could tap dance.
 In 2001 and 2002, she performed with RPS in the improvised musical Blankety Blank: The Unknown Musical and Design For Living.
 In 2005, Frances began performing Leave it to Cleavage, an improv show she had developed with Ellie Harvie, in which their housewife characters provide 1950s-era solutions to modern problems posed by the audience.
 They were recognized with a 2004 Canadian Comedy Award nomination for Best Improv Troupe.

 A demand for television programming came in the late 1990s with the launch of The Comedy Network, for which Frances wrote and starred in the sketch-comedy series Slightly Bent TV (1999) and Sucker Punch (2001–2002) and wrote for the 2002 satirical newsmagazine Point Blank.
 She wrote for CTV's Comedy Inc, and co-produced and performed in a comedy tour in support of its fifth season.
 She later wrote for This Hour Has 22 Minutes.
 Frances was nominated for a Gemini Award for writing for The Hour with George Stroumboulopoulos.
+Frances later wrote for Corner Gas Animated, which won her a 2020 Canadian Screen Award and a nomination for a 2020 Writers Guild of Canada Award.
+She has also written for The Beaverton, Aunty B's House and Still Standing.